Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Nightwalker.md

 - "desc": "The nightwalker makes two Enervating Focus attacks, one of which can be\
     \ replaced by Finger of Doom, if available."
   "name": "Multiattack"
-- "desc": "Melee Weapon Attack: dice: d20+12 (+12 to hit), reach 15 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+12 (+12) to hit, reach 15 ft., one\
-    \ Hit: dice: 5d8 + 6|avg (5d8 + 6) necrotic damage.
-The target must succeed\
+    \ target.
+Hit: dice:5d8 + 6|text(28) (5d8 + 6) necrotic damage.
+The target\
-    \ on a DC 21 Constitution saving throw or its hit point maximum is reduced by\
+    \ must succeed on a DC 21 Constitution saving throw or its hit point maximum is\
-    \ an amount equal to the necrotic damage taken.
-This reduction lasts until the\
+    \ reduced by an amount equal to the necrotic damage taken.
+This reduction lasts\
-    \ target finishes a long rest.
-The target dies if its hit point maximum is reduced\
+    \ until the target finishes a long rest.
+The target dies if its hit point maximum\
-    \ to 0."
+    \ is reduced to 0."
   "name": "Enervating Focus"
 - "desc": "The nightwalker points at one creature it can see within 300 feet of it.\
-    \ The target must succeed on a DC 21 Wisdom saving throw or take dice: 6d12|avg\
+    \ The target must succeed on a DC 21 Wisdom saving throw or take dice:6d12|text(39)\
     \ (6d12) necrotic damage and become [[/5.
 Mechanics/Rules/Conditions.md#frightened|frightened]]\
     \ until the end of the nightwalker's next turn.
 While [[/5.
 Mechanics/Rules/Conditions.md#frightened|frightened]]\
     \ in this way, the creature is also [[/5.
 Mechanics/Rules/Conditions.md#paralyzed|paralyzed]].\